JavaLab-Ander758/ExcelDataExtraction_Python/README.md

 # ExcelDataExtraction_Python
-Python script for extracting data from multiple excel files and generating graphs as PNG
+Python script to extract the number of hours worked in the subject "ITE 1807 - System Development" from Excel files for all members of the group.
+The Excel files are work logs used for SCRUM

 Libraries used:
  - xlrd
  - matplotlib.pyplot